I once paid $50 a month in bank fees.

 Honestly, the biggest hassle for me was finally closing my chequing account with my old bank, which required several in-person visits due to a mix-up with my paperwork and moving my accounts to a new branch.
 You would think with all these new-fangled computers, I wouldn’t have to ask to move an electronic account to a new physical location in order to have the privilege of closing it… but whatever.
 That happened, and honestly, the rest of the process was done online and with a quick call to my HR department to switch my payroll deposits.

-Tangerine also makes the process bonkers-easy for you with their Switch Assistant feature, but honestly, they could have made it way harder and I still would have made the switch.
+Tangerine also makes the process bonkers-easy for you, but honestly, they could have made it way harder and I still would have made the switch.
 Beyond all of the bonuses I got for signing up, the joy of not having to go into a branch to deposit a cheque, and the ease of banking online, has been totally worth it.